rousan/vector.svg/README.md

 ## Install

 If you use NPM, run the following command, Otherwise download the latest release from Github.
 It supports UMD module loader i.e.
-AMD, CommonJS, and VanillaJS environments are supported.
+AMD, CommonJS, and VanillaJS environments.
 In VanillaJS, a `Vector` global is exported:

 `npm install vector.svg`